 The World Land Trust was founded in 1989 to protect our natural ecosystems across the world.
 Its Buy An Acre project – where £100 donations directly purchase an acre of land for a lifetime of protection – was set up in the face of rampant habitat loss and has so far secured more than 2.4 million acres of threatened territory and funded 82 reserves in 20 countries.

 Founded by the makers of the eye-opening 2009 documentary The End of the Line, the Blue Marine Foundation’s primary aim is to ensure the protection of at least 30 per cent of the ocean by 2030.
 Its pioneering work has already succeeded in creating two of the world’s largest marine reserves (in the Indian and Pacific Oceans) as well as the largest fully protected marine reserve in the Atlantic.

 Eco-friendly hotel criteria

-Guests don't always need to know how their waste water is used, or what kind of lightbulbs the hotel has chosen.
-An eco-friendly hotel will inform, share, show and guide where necessary, and there should be transparency – but nobody wants a lecture.
+An exemplary eco-friendly hotel, be it rural, urban, old or new, will inform, share, show and guide where necessary, and there should be transparency – but nobody wants a lecture.

 Does this hotel give something back?
 Does it employ local staff and support local projects?
 Ethical awareness, conservation of all kinds and respect for the larger regional community count.